Emmanuel Macron: Terrorism

-The law gives authorities expanded power to search homes, restrict movement, close places of worship, and search areas around train stations as well as international ports and airports.
+The law gives authorities expanded power to search homes, restrict movement, close places of worship, and search areas around train stations and international ports and airports.
 It was passed after modifications to address concerns about civil liberties.
-The most punitive measures will be reviewed annually and are scheduled to lapse by the end of 2020.
+The most punitive measures will be reviewed annually and were scheduled to lapse by the end of 2020.
 The bill was signed into law by Macron on 30 October 2017.
 He announced that starting 1 November, it would bring an end to the state of emergency.

 Civil rights

 Visiting Corsica in February 2018, Macron sparked controversy when he rejected Corsican nationalist wishes for Corsican as an official language but offered to recognize Corsica in the French constitution.

-Macron also proposed a plan to "reorganise" the Islamic religion in France saying: "We are working on the structuring of Islam in France and also on how to explain it, which is extremely important – my goal is to rediscover what lies at the heart of laïcité, the possibility of being able to believe as not to believe, in order to preserve national cohesion and the possibility of having free consciousness."
+Macron also proposed a plan to "reorganise" the Islamic religion in France saying: "We are working on the structuring of Islam in France and also on how to explain it, which is extremely important – my goal is to rediscover what lies at the heart of laïcité, the possibility of being able to believe as not to believe, in order to preserve national cohesion and the possibility of having freedom of conscience."
 He declined to reveal further information about the plan.

-Freedom of expression

-President Emmanuel Macron and his government proclaim their support for freedom of expression.
-Macron responded to the protests about Charlie Hebdo's cartoon of the Prophet of Islam: “We will not disavow the cartoons, the drawings, even if others recoil.”

-In 2019, a court convicted two men for ‘contempt’ after they burnt an effigy depicting President Macron during a peaceful protest.
-Parliament is currently discussing a new law that criminalizes the use of images of law enforcement officials on social media.
-It is hard to square this with the French authorities’ vigorous defence of the right to depict the Prophet Mohammed in cartoons.

-In 2021 Lawyers for the French president are suing after the large images appeared in the Var in the south of France.

-Michel-Ange Flori, who created and pasted the image on billboards, told the local newspaper he had been summoned by local police.
-“They confirmed that there had been a complaint from the Elysée,” Flori told Var-Matin.
-“I was surprised and shocked.”

-He later tweeted: “In Macron-land, showing the Prophet’s rear is satire, making fun of Macron as a dictator is blasphemy,” referring to the satirical newspaper Charlie Hebdo’s controversial caricatures of the Prophet Muhammed.